awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cache-cluster.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `PreferredMaintenanceWindow`  <a name="cfn-elasticache-cachecluster-preferredmaintenancewindow"></a>
 Specifies the weekly time range during which maintenance on the cluster is performed\.
 It is specified as a range in the format ddd:hh24:mi\-ddd:hh24:mi \(24H Clock UTC\)\.
 The minimum maintenance window is a 60 minute period\.
 Valid values for `ddd` are:
+Specifies the weekly time range during which maintenance on the cluster is performed\.
+It is specified as a range in the format ddd:hh24:mi\-ddd:hh24:mi \(24H Clock UTC\)\.
+The minimum maintenance window is a 60 minute period\.
+Valid values for `ddd` are:
 +  `sun`